 (2) CNC distributes the TSN QoS requirements and TSN scheduling parameters (specific for current node) to 5G virtual bridge via TSN AF.
 Alternatively, the 5GS virtual bridge may pre-request or query CNC for the TSN QoS and traffic information.

 The PCF mapping table provides a mapping from TSN QoS information to 5GS QoS profile.
-Based on trigger from TSN AF, the PCF may trigger PDU session modification procedure to establish a new 5G QoS flow for the requested traffic class according to the selected QoS policies from the TSN AF traffic requirements.
+Based on the operators’ policy of TSN configuration, some QoS Flows may be established in the phase of PDU Session Establishment, and the mapping to Traffic Class is stored in PCF.
+Based on trigger from TSN AF, the PCF may trigger PDU session modification procedure to establish a new 5G QoS flow or use the pre-configured 5G QoS Flow for the requested traffic class according to the selected QoS policies from the TSN AF traffic requirements.

 Figure 5.28.4-1 illustrates the functional distribution of the mapping tables.